 Chords get us to use multiple fingers at a time.
 They train us to recognize patterns.
 And the sound good.

-They’re also a clear objective: “switch 20 times between these two chords” is something we can sink our teeth into.
+They also offer a clear objective: “switch 20 times between these two chords” is something we can sink our teeth into.
 No decisions.
 No ambiguity.
 Just put fingers first here, then there, then back.
 Great practice.

 #8: Include at least one finger exercise every day